The SQL Linter for Humans

 sqlfluff lint or

-Alternatively, you can use the Official SQLFluff Docker Image or have a play using SQLFluff online.
+You can also have a play using SQLFluff online.

 New releases are made monthly.
 For more information, visit Releases.